 “For example, ‘Do you want fries with that?’ is a form of interactive marketing.
 It’s usually asked if you order a hamburger, but not if you order a shake.
 The act of ordering a hamburger triggers the push toward adding another product.”

-Beginning with the broad strokes, interactive content is exactly as it sounds: Content that enables prospects and customers to take certain actions and interact with the brand.
+Beginning with the broad strokes, interactive marketing content is exactly as it sounds: Content that enables prospects and customers to take certain actions and interact with the brand.
 This can encompass a few different things, but some great examples of interactive content include:

 Okay, think back to the days of Choose your Adventure books.
 You’re cruising right along, reading a story about an undersea adventure, when your main character discovers an underwater cave.
 Readers have two choices – check out the cave or continue swimming.
 You choose the page depending on how you want the storyline to continue.